 Children's Hospital of Philadelphia (CHOP) is a powerful hub for research on mitochondria, the power plants of the cell.
 Efforts in the Center for Mitochondrial and Epigenomic Medicine, Mitochondrial Medicine, and across other collaborating specialties are converging on deeper understanding of how energy production in mitochondria relates to a wide range of diseases and conditions, as well as new approaches to treating conditions known to be connected to mitochondria.
-Among the highlights this year:
+Among the highlights: